Asti railway station

-Asti railway station (Stazione di Asti) serves the city and comune of Asti, in the Piedmont region, northwestern Italy.
-Opened in 1849, the station forms part of the Turin–Genoa and Castagnole–Asti–Mortara railways, and is also a junction for two other lines, to Genoa and Chivasso, respectively.
+Asti railway station (Stazione di Asti) serves the city and comune of Asti, in the Piedmont region, of northwestern Italy.
+Opened in 1849, the station forms part of the Turin–Genoa and Castagnole–Asti–Mortara railways, and is also a junction for two other lines, to Genoa and Chivasso.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 However, the commercial area of the passenger building is managed by Centostazioni.
 Train services are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.

 History

 The station was opened on 15 November 1849, upon the inauguration of the Trofarello–Asti section of the Turin–Genoa railway.

 Features

 Structures

 The passenger building made up of three components, distinct from each other, and connected by a glass tunnel.
 The main part of the building is a rectangular structure and comprises two levels, of which only the ground floor is open to the public.
 There are some shops and business services in the glass house connecting the main body with the two side buildings.
 These buildings are very similar to each other: rectangular in shape, on two levels, and constructed of whitewashed masonry.